-In today's telephony environment, the U.S. Department of Defense needs to not only meet the legacy demands of their current TDM technology, but also lead their organization to the future of end-to-end IP centric communications on the GIG, the subject of the next SIGNAL webinar on October 29 at 1 p.m.
+In today's telephony environment, the U.S. Department of Defense needs to not only meet the legacy demands of its current TDM technology but also lead its organization to the future of end-to-end IP-centric communications on the GIG, the subject of the next SIGNAL webinar on October 29 at 1 p.m.
 Eastern Time.

 Carrier Ethernet takes the dominant LAN technology-namely, Ethernet-and extends it onto Metro and Wide Area networks (MANs/WANs).
 This potent force greatly simplifies access to, and use of, IP traffic for mission-critical applications and services.

 Please join co-presenter Chris Janson, coauthor of the book Carrier Ethernet for Dummies, and Lt.
 Col Jeff Verrant, USMCR, Ciena's director of DOD business development, for "Carrier Ethernet 101 - A Primer on Carrier Ethernet for the DOD" on Thurs., Oct.
 15, 2009, at 1:00 PM ET.

 The next SIGNAL Webinar will be held on September 24, 2009, at 12:00 PM Eastern.

 Government agencies and departments around the globe are rapidly moving forward with their efforts of converging voice, data and video services onto a common IP infrastructure.
 The main force behind this accelerated transition to IP networks is a realization of the efficiency and cost savings from running multiple applications and services across a single infrastructure.